project-sunbird/project-sunbird.github.io/pages/contributions/filing_a_bug.md

 ## Overview

 This document describes how to file an effective Sunbird bug report.
 Before filing a bug report, check the troubleshooting page [here]([http://www.sunbird.org/developer-docs/troubleshooting/](http://www.sunbird.org/developer-docs/troubleshooting/)) for a solution.
-If there exists no solution to your issue, the following process will guide you in figuring out and resolving your issue.
+If there is no solution for your issue, the following process will guide you in figuring out what to do?.

 ## Introduction